DataDog/datadog-agent/docs/components/defining-components.md

 * Precise information on when each method may be called.
   Can methods be called concurrently?
   Are some methods invalid before the component has started?
-  Such assumptions are difficult to verify, so where possible try to make every method callable concurrently, at all times.
+  Such assumptions are difficult to verify.
+Where possible, try to make every method callable concurrently, at all times.

 * Precise information about data ownership of passed values and returned values.
   Users can assume that any mutable value returned by a component will not be modified by the user or the component after it is returned.